Educational Requirements

 -

-- Institute of Hotel Management (IHM), Delhi: Offers various diploma and degree programs in hospitality.
+- Institute of Hotel Management (IHM), Delhi: Offers various diploma and degree courses in hotel management that include housekeeping modules.

-- Oberoi Centre of Learning and Development (OCLD), Delhi: Offers specialized hospitality programs.
+- Oberoi Centre of Learning and Development (OCLD), Delhi: Known for its excellent training programs in hospitality.

 -